jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ### Part9-1-1

 Design a carry-look-ahead adder similar to that you designed in Part 4-1 of Lab 2 but using gate-level modeling.
-Define 2 units delay for each kind of gate that you use in the full-adder circuit using the parameter statements.
+Define two units of delay for each kind of gate you use in the full-adder circuit using the parameter statements.
-When creating hierarchical models, use 1 unit delay for inverters, 3 units delay for and and or gates, and 4 units delay for xor gates.
+When creating hierarchical models, use 1 unit delay for inverters, three units delay for and or gates, and four units delay for xor gates.
 Use the module instance parameter value assignment statement method.
 Develop a testbench to verify the functionality and to see the delays propagated through the hierarchy.